redsanket/spark/external/oozie/guide/auth.rst

         </property>
     </credential>

-Oozie retrieves the AWS temporary credentials and sends it to the launcher job.
+Oozie retrieves the AWS temporary credentials and sends it to the launcher job as a secret that can be retrieved from UserGroupInformation.
+If ``aws.s3.bucket`` is specified, it also adds a ``AWS_SESSION_TOKEN`` delegation token that the S3FileSystem will use to talk to the s3 bucket.
+Refer :ref:`Distcp Action <distcp_with_s3>` for setting up distcp action with S3.

 Retrieving AWS temporary credentials using UGI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~